mnot/I-D/safe-hint/draft.md

 preference will not be supported by all clients immediately, it is necessary to still have a fallback configuration option.

-When honouring the safe preference, it is important that it not be possible to disable it through the Web interface, since "safe" may be inserted by an intermediary (e.g., at a school) or configured and locked down by an administrator (e.g., a parent).
+When honoring the safe preference, it is important that it not be possible to disable it through the Web interface, since "safe" may be inserted by an intermediary (e.g., at a school) or configured and locked down by an administrator (e.g., a parent).
 When both the "safe" preference and per-site